Wetlands

 18 Alliance Partners (and growing) have joined the Wetlands Working Group, including:

-The Global Rewilding Alliance and partners bring the evidence to governments, conventions, NGOs, etc. to shape policies that prioritise ecosystem functionality and wild animal recovery.
+STEP 3 The Global Rewilding Alliance and partners bring the evidence to governments, conventions, NGOs, etc. to shape policies that prioritise ecosystem functionality and wild animal recovery.

-We are helping share a rewilding-informed future for the Ramsar Convention on Wetlands and other global frameworks
+The Global Rewilding Alliance are helping share a rewilding-informed future for the Ramsar Convention on Wetlands and other global frameworks.

 The Ramsar Convention on Wetlands is the intergovernmental treaty providing the framework for the conservation and wise use of wetlands and their resources.
 Rewilding is of high relevance for meeting the objectives of the Ramsar Convention on Wetlands.
 By adopting a rewilding perspective with ecosystem functionality and ecological character at the heart of its agenda, the Ramsar Convention on Wetlands could become a crucial pioneer in achieving a wilder, more resilient and stable future.